 I imagine most of us at some point in our Toward Zero Waste journey have ended up standing in front of the waste bins wondering if what we have in our hands is truly recyclable – I mean it has a recycling symbol on it so it has to be right?!?
 From clamshell containers to compostable cups decisions of what goes where is confusing…you just don’t want to toss it out and instead you succumbed to, you guessed it – Wishful Recycling.

 Sometimes our food may begin to look a little sad, like when your greens begin to wilt a bit.
 But that doesn’t mean that you still can’t enjoy these foods in your next meal, you just have to revive those foods!
 With a little bit of extra love, you can bring life back to you […]

 How to cook for bitty baby squatches

 Little kids are hungry, but often times their eyes are bigger than their tiny tummies!
 It is a good idea to teach kids how to appreciate their food and reduce waste from a young age.
-Here’s to the next generation of squatches!
-Here is Sustainable Connections 9 tips for cooking with kids.
-Serve them […]
+These cooking tips are dedicated to the next generation of squatches!
+Serve them tiny portions: Kids can be so picky! […]

 The fine art of freezing